As super-fans of dressing up, Halloween is obviously our favourite holiday.

-Beginning with a shared love of horror, pulp, thrills and mystery, Sarah Kathryn Cleaver and Jordan Storm Louise set up the Zodiac Film Club earlier this year.
-Every month they select good-looking films, complex female characters and their favourites in forgotten classics, cult and contemporary cinema to share with their audience.
-They can usually be found at the bar if you want to come and discuss the film with them afterwards.
+Beginning with a shared love of horror, pulp, thrills and mystery, Sarah Kathryn Cleaver and Jordan Storm Louise set up the Zodiac Film Club.
+They select good-looking films, complex female characters and their favourites in forgotten classics, cult and contemporary cinema to share with their audience.
 We asked them to recommend their top 10 scary movies to fill the jump-scare void until Halloween.

 Jordan: A folk horror set in the swamps of fourteenth-century civil war era Japan, Onibaba tells the story of two women who hunt Samurai to steal and sell their possessions, until a love interest turns up and it all gets a little more twisted.

 Sarah: We always recommend this to people who think they’re too scared to watch horror, as it’s deceptively benign.
 A young woman moves into a spooky old apartment building with her husband and gets pregnant, gradually losing all control of her situation with every passing trimester.

 Daughters of Darkness (1971)

 Jordan: A seductive lesbian vampire film from our favourite decade of horror.
 Rich in colour, stylish AF and previously screened at Zodiac, Daughters of Darkness is as visually decadent as it is deadly.
 Pass us a martini.

 Sarah: At Zodiac, we love a murder mystery as much as we love a scare (The Zodiac Detective Agency is in our 5-year plan).
 The Silence of the Lambs delivers both, with a gripping hunt for a serial killer and two terrifying villains.